vishaltelangre/wassup/docs/setup/building-docker-image.md

 3. Clone the latest Wassup code using  `git clone https://github.com/wassuphq/wassup.git`.

-2. `cd wassup`
+4. `cd wassup`

-3. Prepare your wassup's `data` folder.
-It can be anywhere, just make sure to put in there 2 SSL certificate files: private key file and cert file obtained in step # 1. above.
-If you already have these cert files on your computer, set the environment variables `SSL_KEY_PATH` and `SSL_CERT_PATH` with the fully qualified path to these cert files accordingly.

-4. Build the Docker image using the command:
+5. Build the Docker image using the command:

 `docker build -t wassup .`

-5. Now the Docker image built step # 4 above can be run in a container.
-Remember to adjust the `--mount` path, all the environment variables specified using the `-e` option, especially `DATABASE_URL`, along with the file names such as `privkey.pem` and `fullchain.pem` -- change those to your file names.
+6. Now the Docker image built step # 5 above can be run in a container.
+Remember to adjust the `--mount` path to your "wassup_data" folder, all the environment variables specified using the `-e` option, especially `DATABASE_URL`, along with the file names such as `privkey.pem` and `fullchain.pem` -- change those to your file names.
 Remember to change the file names and not their location.

 More details about all these environment variables can be found [here](/.env.example).